tsconfig.json

 By default, VSC should now be smart enough to add filename extensions where necessary.

-After having done the research for this blog post, this is the “base” I’m currently using.
-The following subsections explain how to adapt it to various use cases.
+I’m using after having done the research for this blog post.
+Subsequent subsections explain how to adapt it to various use cases.

 {